Temporary Tattoo for Blood Glucose Monitoring

-The device is in the form of a rub-on temporary tattoo that absorbs glucose from the surface of your skin, by sucking your body's glucose into the nanoparticles that are embedded in the device.**
+However, this might all change because a new diabetes device was introduced that would potentially do away with finger sticks.** The device is in the form of a rub-on temporary tattoo that absorbs glucose from the surface of your skin, by sucking your body's glucose into the nanoparticles that are embedded in the device.**

 The team behind this device are the group the created the GlucoWatch.
 In fact, much of the technology is based on the GlucoWatch technology of using an electrical current to pull the glucose through the skin.

 It is the amount of hydrogen peroxide that signals the device to estimate the blood glucose reading, similar to how a standard blood glucose meter determines our blood sugar reading.